-Plastic Types are conveyed through small symbols on product packaging and plastic products.
-But what do these symbols mean?
+Plastic Types are conveyed on every product packaging.
+But what do these numbers on plastic mean?
 Let us decode them together.

 Plastic was the world’s greatest invention.
 It was used as a replacement for glass in many circumstances, resulting in widespread use for bottles.
 But today, plastics have become the world’s biggest problem.
 Plastics have made their way to every corner of the planet.
 It would be a miracle if we witness one single day without plastic.

 Considering the huge amount of plastic produced, the first way to keep it away from landfills and our beloved oceans is recycling.
 For many conscious consumers, their sustainability journey begins with recycling.

 Recycling seems like the easiest way ou.
 So let us dig deeper into the recycling process.